bradym05/VoldexCodeTest-Repository/README.md

 -Applies movement direction to ship's linear and angular velocity on change.<br />
 -Plays and changes steering animations depending on movement direction.<br />
 -Turns ship wheel to move with animations.<br />
+-Listens to player jump requests from UserInputService and requests dismount.<br />
+-Tweens gui in and out informing player on how to stop flying the ship.<br />

 ShipsClient:<br />